Improved IR-based Bug Localization with Intelligent Relevance Feedback: Conclusion and Future Work

 \section{Conclusion and Future Work}

 Software bugs consume resources and cause financial losses\cite{BI_crowdstrike}.
 Resolving these challenges has been a major focus, with researchers working on solutions for decades.
 In this paper, we introduced BRaIn to address the contextual gaps between bug reports and source codes by assessing the relevance between bug reports and code with Large Language Models (LLM).
 Our proposed technique leverages the LLM’s feedback (a.k.a., Intelligent Relevance Feedback) to improve bug localization by reformulating queries and reranking source documents.
 We evaluated BRaIn’s performance using three widely used metrics in bug localization: Mean Average Precision (MAP), Mean Reciprocal Rank (MRR), and HIT@K. BRaIn achieved substantial improvements, showing increases of 87.6\% in MAP, 89.5\% in MRR, and 48.8\% in HIT@K compared to baseline techniques.
-Furthermore, BRaIn detected $\approx$52\% more low-quality bugs within the top 10 ranks relative to the baseline VSM.

 Building on these results, in the future we aim to localize bugs using in few-shot settings\cite{prompt_survey} and at a much finer level (i.e., method, line) to assist developers in pinpointing the exact location of bug inducing code.